frnrbt/ondorse-home/about.md

 At Ondorse, we believe that KYC should not be a snapshot, but a moving picture, where company information is put in a timeline.

-At Ondorse, we believe that verified and real-time company information is the KYC’s future foundation stone.

 At Ondorse, we believe that the future of compliance lies with skilled staff that efficiently use smart tools.

-**We add unparalleled value to company data:**
+**We provide first class end-to-end KYB service:**

-*   We refresh data every day and directly from government registers

-*   We link national registers to provide a holistic view of all connections associated with a business

-*   We detect missing or incorrect data

-*   We review data manually to provide you with verified an unparalleled data quality, especially on company ownership
+*   *   We use data directly sourced from government registers and refreshed every day*   We link national registers to provide a holistic view of all connections associated with a business*   We detect missing or incorrect data*   We review some information manually to make sure we provide you with unparalleled KYB quality, especially on company ownership